Love-and-Tolerance/guide-site-dev/README.md

 #### Other Documentation

 [Optifine Documentation]\
-The official documentation for Optifine.
+The official documentation for Optifine, use it if you want advanced help on some of the features optifine provides for us!

 #### Places to find help and submit your pack